 - Pediatric phonosurgery - to correct conditions of the vocal folds

 - Airway tumor resection - to remove any obstructive tumors in the airway

 - Laryngoplasty - surgically treats paralyzed or poorly functioning vocal folds

 - Surgery for airway obstructions - by removal of tissue blocking the airway

 - Vocal fold injections - to treat damaged vocal folds

 - Non-surgical sleep apnea treatments - including sleep therapy and special sleeping masks

 About lower airway evaluation

-Our team commonly begins your child's lower airway evaluation with a flexible bronchoscopy.
+Our team commonly begins your child's lower airway evaluation with a flexible and/or rigid bronchoscopy.
 This minimally invasive procedure allows our team to get a closer look at your child's lower airway passages.
-During the procedure, a thin, flexible tube fitted with a small camera is inserted into your child's nose and down into the trachea and bronchi.
+If appropriate, a bronchoalveolar lavage may be performed to collect samples of mucus and cells from your child’s lower airway.